sntiwari1/course_recommendation_system/README.md

 ### PostGreSQL DB Setup

-This document provides step-by-step instructions for setting up a PostgreSQL user and database for the CRS system.
+Instructions for setting up a PostgreSQL user and database for the CRS system.
 The following commands are used to create a new user with specific permissions, create a database, and grant the necessary privileges.

 **_Create a new user with an encrypted password_**: